-Here's a delicious, foolproof 'Pannekoek' recipe straight from the kitchen of my late and great granny Julia!
-This precious heirloom must have churned out gazillions of cinnamon sugar pancakes by now.
-And it's still going strong!
+Here's a delicious, foolproof South African pancake recipe straight from the kitchen of my late granny Julia.
+This precious heirloom has made more cinnamon sugar pancakes than I could ever count, and it's still going strong.

 "Best pancake recipe ever.
 Came out great!"